infokit/fosdem22-ort/README.md

 | Data Analysis |  |  |
 | Date/Time Recognition & Time Queries |  |  |

+## Current prototype environment

+The [DMX Platform](/dmx-systems/dmx-platform) with its standard plugins: Notes, Contacts, Events, Files, Bookmarks and Topicmaps.
+Here is a [short introduction on DMX design fundamentals](https://dmx.readthedocs.io/en/latest/intro.html).
+It's [plugin architecture is described here](https://dmx.readthedocs.io/en/latest/devel.html) and the platform is implemented in Java (Backend) and JavaScript (Frontend).

+Plus, the additional plugins I started to develop or contributed to myself to extend the platform [CSV](/mukil/dmx-csv), [Stableviews](/mukil/stableviews), [Littlehelpers](/mukil/dmx-littlehelpers), [Import-Export](https://github.com/mukil/dmx-import-export), [Images](https://github.com/mukil/dmx-images) and [Webpages](/mukil/dmx-webpages).

 ## Supplementary information

 ### Research Data Management

-_"The goal of Research Data Management is to produce self-describing data sets."_ ([Strasser et al, 2010, p.1](https://escholarship.org/uc/item/7tf5q7n3))
+_"The goal of research data management is to produce self-describing data sets."_ ([Strasser et al, 2010, p.1](https://escholarship.org/uc/item/7tf5q7n3))

 As stated, for example, in the [Data Readiness Roadmap, GeoNODE 2018](https://dataservices.gfz-potsdam.de/portal/drr.html): _"Research data management (RDM) is a process which begins before the data is collected and in most cases should conclude with data being shared publicly.
 This process is termed the Data Life Cycle.
 According to each stage of the data life cycle, handling research data may require different RDM practices, although some are common to all."_